Libertocrat/github-final-project/README.md

-# github-final-project

-## IBM's "Getting Started with Git and GitHub" final project
+# Final Project - "Getting Started with Git and GitHub" Course, by IBM

-A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+**A calculator that calculates simple interest given principal, annual rate of interest and time period in years.**

 Input:
    p, principal amount